lisarythenlarsson/TensionCamApp/README.md

 ##License
-See the `Licens` file in the project root directory
+See the `Licens` file in the doc folder in root directory.

 ##Project Team
 - Lisa Rythén Larsson